-Covered but only vaccines recommended by the Advisory Committee on Immunization Practices (ACIP).
+Covered, but only vaccines recommended by the Advisory Committee on Immunization Practices (ACIP).
 For information about standard immunizations for children age 5 and younger, check with your PCP for the recommended immunization schedule.

 Please note: The list of ACIP recommended immunizations may change.
-If you would like information about the ACIP recommended immunizations, please visit our website at www.hmsa.com or visit or call us at one of the phone numbers listed on the back cover of this Guide.
+If you would like information about the ACIP recommended immunizations, please visit our website at www.hmsa.com or call us at one of the phone numbers listed on the back cover of this Guide.
 Travel immunizations are addressed under Injections.

-Mammography (Screening)
+Mammography (screening)

-Please note: Benefits for diagnostic mammography is described in other sections of this chapter under Testing, Laboratory, and X-Rays.
+Please note: Benefits for diagnostic mammography is described in other sections of this chapter under Testing, Laboratory, and X-Ray.

-Physical Examination (routine annual check-up)
+Physical Examination (routine annual checkup)